nicolaseguez/jobs-app/README.md

 ## Notes

-* There is an adminer image to verify that the requests are being saved.
+* There is an adminer image to verify that the requests are being properly saved.
-* Used nodemon in dockerfile just as a convenience.
+* Uses nodemon in docker just as a convenience.
+* Uses a default **nginx** setup to serve the frontend.